 Office of School Nutrition

 The Geneva City School District believes that one of the most important ways we can help our children perform better in the classroom is to provide them with the nutrition necessary for the healthy growth of their minds and bodies.
-We are pleased to announce that beginning in the 2017–18 school year, breakfast and lunch for all students, kindergarten through 12th grade will be free to all students at the Geneva City School District through the U.S. Department of Agriculture’s Community Eligibility Program (CEP), regardless of income.
+We are pleased to announce that through June 30, 2025, breakfast and lunch for all students, kindergarten through 12th grade will be free to all students at the Geneva City School District through the U.S. Department of Agriculture’s Community Eligibility Program (CEP), regardless of income.